vrmer/wdps_1/README.md

-# README Group 3 Assignment 1
+# Entity Linking Assignment 1 Group 3

-This repository contains the solution of group 3 for the Entity Linking Assignment from the course Web Processing Data Systems 2021 at VU Amsterdam.
+This repository contains the solution of Group 3 for the Entity Linking Assignment from the course Web Processing Data Systems 2021 at VU Amsterdam.
 Our solution recognizes named entity mentions in Web pages and link them to Wikidata.
 In the following sections, the installation instructions and coding choices will be further elaborated.
 Note that this was elaborately tested on Windows specifically, since neither group member owns a Macbook or has a separate linux installation.
-Therefore, it was impossible to check whether it properly runs on other Operating Systems.
+Therefore, it was not possible to check whether it properly runs on other Operating Systems.

 ## Structure directory

 To understand how the directory is structured, a small summary will be provided here.
 The _assets_ folder contains all the wikidata information and the optional local elasticsearch mechanisms, which have not been altered.
 The _data_ directory contains all the warc files, including the sample warc file.
 This has not been altered either.
-The _old files_ directory contains all the old files, such as the _starter_code_, _test_sparql_, etc. of the original directory, which are currently not in use by our program.
+The _old files_ directory contains all the original files, such as the _starter_code_, _test_sparql_, etc. of the original directory, which are currently not in use by our program.
 The _outputs_ directory provides all the pickle files that have been saved.
 These files include the processed WARC files and the ElasticSearch candidates for each entity in the processed WARC files.
 The _src_ directory contains all of the major code snippets used at some point throughout the project.
 The files in the main directory includes files that are used by the starter_code.py file, which executes the main program.

 ## Installation packages and data